Anatoki River

 The Anatoki River is a river of New Zealand.
 It is located in the Tasman Region, and is a tributary of the Tākaka River and is one of the country's steepest rivers.
 The river's name means cave of stone adzes.
+The river drains a catchment area of 101 km2 that is surrounded by the Haupiri, Douglas, Snowdon, Devil and Anatoki Ranges.
+Rainfall records in the catchment taken at an elevation of 1300 m show that the 10 year return period storm brings 291 mm of precipitation in 24 hours.

+Anatoki Salmon, a salmon farm and restaurant business, is located adjacent to the Anatoki River.